hydromatic/morel/README.md

 a join or a cartesian product:

 ```
-from emps as e, depts as d
+from e in emps, d in depts
   where (#deptno e) = (#deptno d)
   yield {id = (#id e), deptno = (#deptno e), ename = (#name e), dname = (#name d)};
 ```